xrdocs/design/_blogs/2019-12-10-cst-implementation-guide.md

 and run two IGP processes (ISIS-ACCESS and ISIS-CORE).
 Please note that Loopback 0 is part of both IGP processes.

+All routers, except Area Border Routers (ABRs), are part of one IGP domain and L2 area (ISIS-ACCESS or ISIS-CORE).
+Area border routers
+run two IGP IS-IS processes (ISIS-ACCESS and ISIS-CORE).
+Please note that Loopback 0 is part of both IGP processes.

 <div class="highlighter-rouge">
 <pre class="highlight">
 router isis ISIS-ACCESS